Under the one-shot rule, you should get your application right first time, and we should simply reject defective applications.

 Right first time

-As noted above, the criteria for acceptance of an application for registration are split into general application conditions and conditions of registration.
-As the name suggests, the former set of conditions – set out at section 22 - relate to the application itself, whereas the conditions of registration relate to the deed or plot being registered.
+The rules for acceptance of an application for registration are split into "general application conditions" and "conditions of registration".
+General application conditions – set out in section 22 of the 2012 Act - relate to the application itself.
+Conditions of registration - set out in sections 23 to 26 of the Act (section 28 for voluntary registrations) - relate to the deed or plot to be registered.

-The general application conditions require the application to be in the prescribed form, and require either payment of the fee or that satisfactory arrangements have been made for payment.
-The application must not relate to a souvenir plot (a plot of inconsiderable size and no practical utility) and must not fall to be rejected by either section 6 of the Requirements of Writing (Scotland) Act 1995 – which introduces probativity as a requirement for registration in the land register – or of a prohibition in any other enactment.
-This latter provision would include, for example, the prohibition on registration under the Land and Buildings Transaction Tax (Scotland) Act 2013.
+The general application conditions require that applications be in the prescribed form.
+The application must not relate to a souvenir plot (defined as a plot of inconsiderable size and no practical utility) and must not fall to be rejected by either section 6 of the Requirements of Writing (Scotland) Act 1995 (which introduces probativity as a requirement for registration in the land register) or a prohibition in any other enactment (such as the prohibition on registration under the Land and Buildings Transaction Tax (Scotland) Act 2013.
+The conditions also require either payment, or that satisfactory arrangements have been made for payment, of the fee for registration.

 Deeds to accompany your application